Welcome to

 Steve Abbott

-Steve is an avid outdoorsman since his first hunting trip in 1965.
+Steve has been an avid outdoorsman since his first hunting trip in 1965.
 He still enjoys hunting and fishing.
-Throughout his hunting career he has harvested most North American game species.
-He served 25 years on the Okla.
-City Fire Dept. retiring in 2011.
+Throughout his hunting career, he has harvested several North American game species and 19 African and exotic species.
+Steve retired at the rank of Major, from the Okla.
+City Fire Department in 2011, after serving 25 years.

-He has been processing wild game commercially for 7 years, and believes that good tasting wild game, starts with proper field care.
+The Abbotts have been processing wild game commercially since 2016, and believes that good tasting wild game, starts with proper field care.
+Our continual education in taxidermy and processing, help us provide better quality for our valued customers.